A decoder-only foundation model for time-series forecasting: Introduction

 This motivates the question: “Can large pretrained models trained on massive amounts of time-series data learn temporal patterns that can be useful for time-series forecasting on previously unseen datasets?”
-In particular, can we design a time series foundation model that obtains good zero-shot out-of-the-box forecasting performance on previously-unseen datasets?
-Such a time series foundation model, if possible, would bring significant benefits for downstream forecasting users in terms of significantly reduced training data and compute requirements.
-It is not immediately obvious that such a foundation model for time series forecasting is possible.
+In particular, can we design a time-series foundation model that obtains good zero-shot out-of-the-box forecasting performance ?
+Such a pretrained time-series foundation model, if possible, would bring significant benefits for downstream forecasting users in terms of no additional training burden and significantly reduced compute requirements.
+It is not immediately obvious that such a foundation model for time-series forecasting is possible.
 Unlike in NLP, there is no well defined vocabulary or grammar for time-series.
-Additionally, the model would need to support forecasting with varying history lengths (context) , prediction lengths (horizon) and time granularities.
-Furthermore, unlike the huge volume of public text data for pretraining language models, vast amounts of time series data is not readily available.
+Additionally, such a model would need to support forecasting with varying history lengths (context) , prediction lengths (horizon) and time granularities.
+Furthermore, unlike the huge volume of public text data for pretraining language models, vast amounts of time-series data is not readily available.
 In spite of these issues, we provide evidence to answer the above question in the affirmative.

-In particular, we design a single foundation model for time series forecasting that, when applied to a variety of previously-unseen forecasting datasets with different temporal granularities, obtains close to state-of-the-art zero-shot accuracy (compared to the best supervised models trained individually for these datasets).
+In particular, we design \emph{\ours}, a single foundation model for time-series forecasting that, when applied to a variety of previously-unseen forecasting datasets across different domains, obtains close to state-of-the-art zero-shot accuracy (compared to the best supervised models trained individually for these datasets).
 Our model can work well across different forecasting history lengths, prediction lengths and time granularities at inference time.
-The key elements of our foundation model are twofold: 1) a time series corpus built mostly using Google Trends\footnote{\url{https://trends.google.com}}, that meets the volume and diversity of data needed for training our foundation model, and 2) a patched-decoder style attention architecture that can be efficiently pre-trained on this time series corpus.
-Compared to the latest large language models, our time series foundation model is much smaller in both parameter size (225M parameters) and pretraining data size (1B timepoints); yet we show that even at such scales it is possible to build a practical foundation model for forecasting whose zero-shot performance comes close to the accuracy of fully-supervised approaches on a diverse set of time series data.
+The key elements of our foundation model are twofold: 1) a large-scale time-series corpus built using both real-world (mostly time-series data from web search queries\footnote{\url{https://trends.google.com}} and Wikipedia page visits\footnote{\url{https://wikimedia.org/api/rest_v1/}}) and synthetic data, which meets the volume and diversity of data needed for training our foundation model, and 2) a decoder style attention architecture with input patching, that can be efficiently pre-trained on this time-series corpus.